zsparal/api-documentation/source/orders/migrate-to-orders.rst

 Refunding
 ---------
 Refunding works almost the same as in the payments API.
-You will have to use the :doc:`Create order refund </reference/v2/refunds-api/create-order-refund>` API and specify which order lines are to be refunded.
+You will have to use the :doc:`Create order refund endpoint </reference/v2/refunds-api/create-order-refund>` and specify which order lines are to be refunded.
 If no lines are specified the whole order will be refunded.

 Payments
 --------
 An order always has a payment that is used by your customer to pay for the order.
-If the payment is canceled, expired, or failed, it is possible to create a new payment using the :doc:`Create order payment </reference/v2/orders-api/create-order-payment>` API.
+If the payment is canceled, expired, or failed, it is possible to create a new payment using the :doc:`Create order payment endpoint </reference/v2/orders-api/create-order-payment>`.
 This has the advantage that you do not need to create a new order, and can keep the order relation with your internal e-commerce system.
 Note that this is only possible for orders that have a ``created`` status.